onbloc/adena-wallet-sdk/README.md

 ### `isConnected`

-Checks if the wallet is currently connected.
+Checks if a wallet is currently connected.

 **Example:**